 But what about small, mid-sized, or chain businesses that have nowhere near the clout of Amazon?
 Why do you buy your hardware, automotive supplies, food, or anything else you need at one local store instead of another?
 So often, it comes down to the quality of the people, and the small, meaningful connections that you build with the brand over time.
 If a smaller business remembers you, caters to your needs, makes you feel welcome, stocks your favorite items, and helps you find what you want in a quick, convenient way, then it’s creating an experience that earns your loyalty.

-In fact, don’t even be satisfied with an excellent experience.
 Always look for new ways to make your brand more valuable to consumers, and never take their loyalty for granted.
 The experience can always be improved, and there will always be competitors working hard to earn the loyalty of your customers.
 If you don’t adapt, they will.

 Every consumer is a micro-influencer, because ‘everyone influences someone.’